Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Estimation Results

+The key result from the left graph in Figure~\ref{fig:cdf_yhat} is that there is a penalty in potential wages associated with working in a female-dominated sector.
+In fact, women in female-dominated sectors always have lower predicted wages than all other workers (CDFs always lying on the left).
+For low levels of potential wages, men employed in female-dominated sectors earn much less than women in male-dominated sectors.

+If workers had the potential wages of men in male-dominated sectors, wage differentials of men and women across female- and male-dominated sectors would be smaller (Figure~\ref{fig:cdf_yhat} on the right).
+However, women in female-dominated sectors would always be paid less than all other workers.
+Men in female-dominated sectors would still be penalised compared to workers in male-dominated sectors, but only in low-paid jobs.
+But moving to the top of the distribution, the gap in terms of potential counterfactual wages between women and men increases, meaning that women would always earn less than men.
+These findings contrast \citet{roos1981} and \citet{johnson1984}, who always find a more pronounced wage differential for men than women in female-dominated environments.

+When we look at the residual wages in Figure~\ref{fig:cdf_uhat}, the results highlight that differences in wages in high-paid jobs cannot be attributed to acquired skills or accumulated human capital only.
+Specifically, the CDF of women in female-dominated sectors (left graph) lies to the right of the other curves for low residual wages (positive selection at the bottom of the distribution) and to their left for high values (negative selection at the top).
+This means that these women earn more in low-paid jobs but much less in high-paid jobs than the other workers for reasons other than their skills and human capital.

+In the counterfactual exercise (right graph), all curves would shift to the left of the CDF of male workers in male-dominated sectors, meaning that all workers would be negatively selected with respect to the former.
+At the bottom of the distribution, both women and men in female-dominated sectors would be penalised in terms of residual wages due to unobserved characteristics (the two CDFs overlap and lie to the left of the other two).
+However, as we move up to the distribution, the CDFs diverge, and women in female-dominated sectors are more negatively selected (laying more to the left) than their male counterparts and other subgroups.

-From the K-S test reported in Table~\ref{tab:ksmirnov}, all test statistics are significant at the 1\% level.
-Therefore the null hypothesis of equality of distributions among the four sub-groups is strongly rejected, confirming that the distributions of (actual and counterfactual) predicted and residual wages of men and women across sectors differ.
+The non-parametric K-S test always rejects the null hypothesis of equality of distributions among the four sub-groups (see Table~\ref{tab:ksmirnov} in the Appendix), confirming that the distributions of (actual and counterfactual) predicted and residual wages of men and women across sectors differ.

-Overall, female-dominated sectors are not as rewarding as male-dominated sectors in monetary terms, especially for middle and low-paid jobs.
-Observed and counterfactual results document the negative selection of women in female- and male-dominated sectors with respect to men in the same gender-sectoral dominance, especially at the top of the wage distribution.
-Negative selection of women suggests that their returns will always be lower than those of comparable men based on both observable and unobservable characteristics.